 The key point underpinning Catalytic Clothing is that, when it comes to tackling pollution, it’s not enough to do it for yourself: one person will have a tiny effect, but if we all do it for each other then we could remove a lot of the air pollution in our towns and cities that’s put there by our cars, buses and industry.

 Exposure to air-borne pollutants presents a risk to human health and also has a detrimental effect on ecosystems and vegetation.
 Air pollution is currently estimated to reduce the life expectancy of every person in the UK by an average of 7-8 months.
 The widespread introduction of Catalytic Clothing could dramatically reduce the level of air-borne pollutants, thereby improving the quality of life for all members of society.

 All major cities and towns have some form of air quality monitoring stations already in place.
 Those monitors record the levels of a range of major pollutants, such as NOx (nitrogen oxides) and VOCs (volatile organic compounds).
 Once Catalytic Clothing technology is in widespread use, considerable reductions in the levels of the pollutants could be observed using those monitors.
 Sheffield has poor air quality due, in part, to the topology of the city.
-We exceed the safe limits for nitric oxide, NOx,
+We exceed the safe limits for nitric oxide, NOx, in particular.

 Catalytic Clothing harnesses the power of a photocatalyst to use sunshine and oxygen to break down air borne pollutants.
 A catalyst is a term used to describe something that makes a reaction proceed at a greater rate but isn’t actually consumed during that reaction.
-A photocatalyst gains the energy it needs to be active
+A photocatalyst gains the energy it needs to be active from light.